 Lymphoma is a general term for cancers that develop in the lymph system, which is part of the body’s immune system.
 Hodgkin’s lymphoma is a type of lymphoma that develops in the white blood cells.
-It is different from other lymphomas because it contains Reed-Sternberg cells, which is a specific type of large cancer cell that is found with light microscopy in biopsies.
+Almost all Hodgkin’s lymphoma cases contain Reed-Sternberg cells, a specific type of large cancer cell that is not found in non-Hodgkin’s lymphomas.
 While Hodgkin’s lymphoma can start in the lymph nodes, it can spread to almost any organ or tissue, including the liver, bone marrow and spleen.

 Hodgkin’s Lymphoma Types

-Hodgkin’s lymphoma is divided into two major types, as well as subtypes, according to how the lymph cells look under a microscope and how many Reed-Sternberg cells are present.
+Hodgkin’s lymphoma is divided into two major types according to how the lymph cells look under a microscope and whether Reed-Sternberg cells are present.
 Knowing the type of lymphoma helps doctors determine your best treatment.

 Classical Hodgkin’s Lymphoma is the most common type in the United States.
 It accounts for about 95% of cases and is the most curable Hodgkin’s lymphoma.
 Subtypes include: